Jurickson Profar Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the second-fewest home runs in baseball (nine total, 0.7 per game).
+- The Mariners surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- Gonzales (1-0) pitches for the Mariners to make his third start this season.
+- Kirby (0-1) pitches for the Mariners to make his third start this season.

-- In his last appearance on Saturday, the lefty tossed 5 2/3 innings against the Cleveland Guardians, giving up one earned run while surrendering six hits.
+- His most recent appearance was on Sunday against the Cleveland Guardians, when the righty went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.